 Practice News

-The Supreme Court of Illinois has announced the filing of lawyer disciplinary orders entered Nov.
-19, during the November 2012 Term of Court.
+The Supreme Court of Illinois announced the filing of lawyer disciplinary orders on November 20, 2013, during the September Term of Court.
 Sanctions were imposed because the lawyers engaged in professional misconduct by violating state ethics law.

 -